-- Bela Vista Hotel & Spa: luxury beachfront resort, 1918 Moorish-style mansion, amazing restaurant, outdoor pool, wonderful spa.
+- Bela Vista Hotel & Spa: This 1918 Moorish-style mansion is now a luxury beachfront resort with an amazing restaurant, outdoor pool, and wonderful spa.

-- Jupiter Algarve Hotel: mid-range pricing, across the street from the beach, friendly staff, indoor and outdoor pools, spa with hammam and sauna.
+- Jupiter Algarve Hotel: Across the street from the beach, this mid-range hotels is known for friendly staff, indoor and outdoor pools, and spa with hammam and sauna.

-- Hotel da Rocha: affordable resort, steps from Rocha beach, complimentary breakfast buffet, outdoor pool.
+- Hotel da Rocha: This affordable resort is steps from Rocha beach, and offers complimentary breakfast buffet and an outdoor pool.

-- Hotel Made Inn: budget hotel, city center, themed modern rooms, rooftop terrace, bike rentals.
+- Hotel Made Inn: This budget hotel in the city center features themed modern rooms, a rooftop terrace, and also offers bike rentals.

 Tips and Tours: How to Make the Most of Your Visit to Portimão